 The City's deposits and certificates of deposit are covered by federal deposit insurance (FDIC) or by collateral held in a multiple financial institution collateral pool administered by the Washington Public Deposit Protection Commission (PDPC).
 The PDPC is a statutory authority established under Chapter 39.58 of the Revised Code of Washington.
 It constitutes a multiple financial institution collateral pool that insures public deposits.
-In the case of a loss by any public depository in the state, each public depository is liable for an amount up to 10 percent of its public deposits.
-The PDPC provides protection by maintaining strict standards as to the amount of public deposits financial institutions can accept, and by monitoring the financial condition of all public depositaries and optimizing collateralization requirements.
+In the case of a loss by any public depository in the state, each public depository is liable for an amount up to 10 percent of its public deposits financial institutions can accept, and by monitoring the financial condition of all public depositaries and optimizing collateralization requirements.
 The custodial risk for deposits is the risk that, in the event of a depository financial institution failure, the City's deposits with banks and savings and loan associations may not be recovered.
 Because of the PDPC, the City's deposits are not subject to this risk.